plutzo/passbook-bundle/README.md

 [![knpbundles.com](http://knpbundles.com/eymengunay/PassbookBundle/badge-short)](http://knpbundles.com/eymengunay/PassbookBundle)

-MarlincPassbookBundle config the EoPassbookBundle library .
+MarlincPassbookBundle for using the EoPassbookBundle library and GooglePass library.

 **Note**: See php-passbook documentation for more information on obtaining your p12 and wwdr certificates.